meteor/guide/content/blaze.md

 {{/let}}
 ```

-Note that `name` and `color` (and `todo` above) are only added to scope in the template, they *are not* added to the data context.
-Specifically this means if you call a helper, they will not be on `this`.
-So if you need to access them in a helper, you should pass them in as an argument (like we do with `(todoArgs todo)` above).
+Note that `name` and `color` (and `todo` above) are only added to scope in the template; they *are not* added to the data context.
+Specifically this means that inside helpers and event handlers, you cannot access them with `this.name` or `this.color`.
+If you need to access them inside a helper, you should pass them in as an argument (like we do with `(todoArgs todo)` above).

 <h4 id="each-and-with">Each and With</h4>